bobkatla/beam/docs/developers.rst

 To add new parameters or change the structure of the configuration class itself, simply edit the `config-template.conf` file and run the gradle task::

-  gradle generateConfig
+  ./gradlew generateConfig

-This will generate a new class `src/main/scala/beam/metasim/config/BeamConfig.scala` which will reflect the new structure and parameters.
+This will generate a new class `src/main/scala/beam/sim/config/BeamConfig.scala` which will reflect the new structure and parameters.

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^